OGRECave/scape/Docs/UserGuide.md

 Currently, Scape does not allow the user to change the terrain size and scale from within a running instance of application.
-However, the default parameters can be altered by editing `/Bin/Settings/Startup.conf` and (re)starting Scape.
+However, the default parameters can be altered by using the built-in *Startup settings* editor or editing `/Bin/Settings/config.json` and (re)starting Scape.

 ## Import/export